 28:57 – Summary

-Well, maybe business owners can build a business with word of mouth alone.
+Well, maybe business owners can build a business through word of mouth alone.
 Additionally, maybe certain entrepreneurs did waste their money on certain advertising campaigns.
 However, I find it interesting that in 2015, Apple spent $1.8 billion on advertising.
 Now let me ask you a question.
 If seemingly everyone on earth knows the Apple brand, why would Apple spend $1.8 billion dollars on advertising?
 If advertising didn’t work, then perhaps one of the most successful companies in our modern history wouldn’t have spent $1.8 billion dollars on it.
 You see, Apple knows that there is a Return on Investment (an ROI) when you market and advertise.
 The ROI may not appear in the dollar amount you expect or within the time frame you desire, but there is a return on investment.

-If large companies of our era are spending billions of dollars on marketing and advertising, what makes business owners say things like, “Marketing doesn’t work”?
+If large companies of our era are spending billions of dollars on marketing and advertising, what makes business owners say things like, “Marketing doesn’t work?”
 Could their negative experiences be a result of their lack of planning?
-Could their confusion between the roles marketing and advertising play within their business cause the negativity?
+Could their confusion between the roles that marketing and advertising play within their business cause the negativity?

 Oftentimes, I find that business owners don’t understand the difference between the terms “marketing” and “advertising.”
 In fact, many entrepreneurs use the words interchangeably.
 I’d even say that if you ask 20 business experts to explain the difference between the two words, you’ll get 20 different explanations.
 However, for new business owners operating on a shoe-string budget, it’s important to understand the difference between marketing and advertising.
 You must know that the words are not synonymous.